Servings: 6 Total time: 55 minutes

 3. Marinate the pork:

 4. Cut the pork into long, thick strips, about 5 to 6 cm wide.
-Place the pieces of meat in a plastic bag or airtight container and pour the marinade over them.
+Place the strips in a plastic bag or airtight container and pour the marinade over them.
 Make sure all the meat is well coated.
-Leave to marinate in the refrigerator for at least 4 hours, ideally overnight.
+Marinate in the refrigerator for at least 4 hours, ideally overnight.

 5. Preheat the oven: